ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 the Sim Science team is to use separate terminals for GitHub on our local machine and for cluster access.

-Git comes pre-installed on Window's machines and can be used for updating Vivarium docs but is not Linux based.
-Command Prompt is the Windows version of Terminal for Mac and is pre-installed on Windows computers.
-It is also not Linux based.
-Therefore the command line trainings will not be applicable if you use these option.
+Git can be used for updating Vivarium docs from Command Prompt.
+Command Prompt is the terminal that is pre-installed on Windows computers, but it is not Linux based.
+Therefore the command line trainings will not be applicable if you use this option.

+For Mac users, there are other terminal options such as iTerm2.

 **Git Tokens:**